Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/README.md

 **Please note: once you open a pull request, your content will be available to the public.
 If you want to keep it private, please send your work to our email address at legaldaocrypto@gmail.com**

+**If you have any problem, please leave your comment [here](https://github.com/Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/issues/8).**

 # Resource